amar-r/SSHThings/posts/first-post.md

 ---
-title: "Welcome to sshthings - My First Blog Post"
+title: "Welcome to SSHthings - My First Blog Post"
 date: "2024-01-15"
-excerpt: "An introduction to sshthings (Self-Service Homelab) - my personal blog where I'll be sharing self-hosting projects, automation experiments, and infrastructure insights."
+excerpt: "An introduction to SSHthings (Self-Service Homelab) - my personal blog where I'll be sharing self-hosting projects, automation experiments, and infrastructure insights."
 tags: ["welcome", "introduction", "self-hosting"]
 readTime: 5
 ---

-# Welcome to sshthings - My First Blog Post
+# Welcome to SSHthings - My First Blog Post

-Hello and welcome to **sshthings** (Self-Service Homelab)!
+Hello and welcome to **SSHthings** (Self-Service Homelab)!
 This is my personal blog where I'll be sharing my journey through self-hosting, infrastructure automation, and technology experiments.

 ## What to Expect